 The Fall 2024 Essay Topic Is:

-In United States v.
-Rahimi (2024), the Supreme Court gave its latest opinion regarding the Second Amendment.
-Rahimi wouldn't have even been a case without the court's prior decision in NY State Rifle & Pistol Association Bruen (2022).
-Recently in Garland v.
-Cargill (2024), the Supreme Court struck down a rule that banned bump stocks and will hear a case in October 2024, Garland v.
-VanDerStok, about ghost guns.
+What do the Preambles Imply About Gun Control?
 Use the words of the Preamble to the Declaration of Independence and the Preamble to the Constitution to state a position on gun rights and gun control.
-Specifically: What do the Preambles imply about how far the government can go in restricting gun rights?
+Specifically:, what do the Preambles imply about how far the government can go in restricting gun rights?
+What do the Preambles imply about how far the government can go in restricting gun rights in the interest of safety?
 What do the Preambles imply about the right of an individual to "keep and bear arms" for the purpose of self-defense?
 What do the Preambles imply about how far the government can go in restricting types of firearms (e.g. machine guns, ghost guns) and accessories (e.g. bump stocks)?
-As you answer, reference the Second Amendment to the Constitution and the Supreme Court cases mentioned above.
+As you answer, reference even if briefly and clearly call out your references to each of the following: